Jan van de Pavert

-Johannes Antonius van de (Jan) van de Pavert (born May 10, 1960) is a Dutch artist, working as sculptor, painter, draftsman, animator, and video artist.
+Johannes Antonius van de van de Pavert (born May 10, 1960) is a Dutch artist, working as sculptor, painter, draftsman, animator, and video artist.

 Life and work

 Born in Zeist, Van de Pavert was educated at the AKV St. Joost in Breda) from 1979 to 1982, where he was lecturer by Hans van Zummeren and Theo Mols.
 From 1982 to 1984 he studied at Ateliers '63 in Haarlem, with among others Stanley Brouwn and Carel Visser.
 At the Ateliers '63 his work developed "from painting to spatial work took place, where the dialogue between silence and cacophony began."

 Van de Pavert settled as independent artist in Amsterdam in 1987.
 In 1989 he moved to Utrecht, where he worked until 1997.
 Since 2009 he is working in Rotterdam.